 It looks like a prank.

-That's a uh little wearable that you put around like sort of like headphones, except doesn't cover your ears.
+But allegedly, there's a company called Alter Ego that has a little wearable that you put around, like sort of like headphones, except doesn't cover your ears.

-Anyway, they allege that that that thing can read your thoughts uh well enough to know what you would like to be sending to a screen with almost you know perfect precision and happens kind of quickly, and they showed this demo of a guy who is you know wearing one and he was writing an email by thinking what he wants in the email.
+Anyway, they allege that that thing can read your thoughts well enough to know what you would like to be sending to a screen with almost perfect precision and happens kind of quickly.

-Now how in the world can they pick out the words in your head that you want to send from the words in your head that you don't want to send?
+Now, how in the world can they pick out the words in your head that you want to send from the words in your head that you don't want to send?

-How in the world, and they allege that they can uh they can detect they allege that they can detect um the thoughts, if I can say it right, I'm I'm probably not saying it right,
+Now, how in the world, and they allege that they can detect, they allege that they can detect the thoughts, if I can say it right.

-but something like just when you're gonna verbalize a thought, so they get it when you've decided to verbalize it, but they won't get it prior to you deciding to verbalize it, but in this case you don't actually verbalize it, it just makes up your intention to verbalize it.
+So they get it when you've decided to verbalize it, but they won't get it prior to you deciding to verbalize it.

-Do you believe that there's a thing that can attach to the outside of your head, you know, like little headphone things, little sensors that would be currently sensitive enough and smart enough to determine what you intend to say?
+Do you believe that there's a thing that can attach to the outside of your head, you know, like little headphone things, little sensors, that would be currently sensitive enough and smart enough to determine what you intend to say?

 Does that sound even a little bit likely that that's true?

-I would love, I would love to know that it is true.
+I would love to know that it is true.

-That'd be kind of cool, but I'm gonna go with nope.
+That'd be kind of cool.

-Yeah, let's let's let's grade that one.
+Let's grade that one.

 Nope.

-Um but like I say, yeah, I would love to be wrong.
+But like I say, yeah, I would love to be wrong.

 So if that's a real thing, really cool.